vamiksidd/masterji/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Masterji DashBoard

 Dashboard web application which uses technology stack of Next.js, React, Tailwind CSS, and TypeScript.
 Which features following:
 Weather and News DashBoard
 Kanban Board
 Analytics DashBoard with Charts and Tables

 ## Tech Stack

 -NextJs
 -ShadCn UI Component
 -Axios for data fetching

 # Home Page

 Weather and News Dashboard (Route: /dashboard/weather-news) This page has two components:

 Weather - in which user can search city or country name to get weather updates.

 News article - this displays news headlines , author , etc which allows users to browse through different pages of content.
 The user can also change its view from list mode to grid mode

 # Kanban Board

 Kanban board application that allows users to manage tasks through a simple, drag-and-drop interface.
 The board is divided into three columns: To Do, In Progress, and Completed.
 Users can add and delete tasks

+# Analytics Board

+The dashboard utilizes Chart.js to display raw data in various chart types, including bar charts, line charts,

 ## Getting Started